oracle-livelabs/goldengate/oci-ggs/extract/extract.md

     ![SQL worksheet](https://oracle-livelabs.github.io/goldengate/ggs-common/extract/images/06-14-create-credential.png " ")

-15. Use the following script to create the Export Data job using Oracle Data Pump ExpDP.
+15. Run the following script to create the Export Data job using Oracle Data Pump ExpDP.
 Ensure that you replace the Object Store URI (`https://objectstorage.<region>.oraclecloud.com/n/<namespace>/b/<bucket-name>/o/`) with **your URI** from step 5. `SRC_OCIGGLL.dmp` is a file that will be created when this script runs.

     ```
     <copy>DECLARE